Search Results: 10 of 80

 Written by authors with 70 years combined experience in both practitioner and academic settings, Criminology:

-Gangs specifically and sufficiently covers essential gang topics as well as new topics not found in any of the competing books in the marketplace.
-This text presents a traditional and brief overview of the history of gangs.
-It also includes four areas not extensively covered in other textbooks: Gangs and Corrections, Gangs and Law Enforcement, Gangs and The Law, and Gangs and The Media.
+Gangs, 2nd edition, specifically and sufficiently covers essential gang topics as well as new topics not found in any of the competing books in the marketplace.
+In addition to the traditional overview of gang history and topics (corrections, law and law enforcement), Gangs, 2nd edition, includes areas omitted or not extensively covered in other gang textbooks: Gangs and Mental Illness; Gangs and Native Americans; Entrepreneurship, Finances, and Gangs; The World of Sports, Athletes; Gangs, Gangs in the U.S.

 Author(s): Katherine Ramsland